vineethkumarv/sv-wiki/Control-Flow.md

 `b= 30;`
 `a<=b;  `// Assign the value to b to a
 `b<=a;  `  // Assign the value of b to a
-`$monitor("The value of a and b after swapping is %d %d" , a, b );  `
+`$monitor("The value of a and b after swapping is %d %d", a, b );  `
  `end   `
 `endmodule   `

 **Output**
-The value of a and b after swapping is 30 and 20 .
+The value of a and b after swapping is 30 and 20.

 **lab link**